papatangosierra/serifu/README.md

 Any line _not_ beginning with an `#`, `-`, `*`, or `!` is interpreted as a **Text Line**.

-A Text Line consists of a Source and Content, separated by a single colon: ":".
+A Text Line consists of an Origin and its Content, which are separated by a single colon: ":".

     Ayukawa: Hmm.